 The Green Giant is an exceptional landscape tree for use as a privacy screen, hedge, windbreak, or single specimen.
-The Thuja Arborvitae, also known as the ” Green Giant “, is a dense, pyramidal, hardy dark evergreen tree.
-This variety is faster growing than the other species of arborvitae.
-The foliage can be sheared and kept at a desired height and width, which makes them great for any size privacy screening you desire.
-The Green Giant Arborvitae grows best in full sun.
+The Thuja Arborvitae, also known as the ” Green Giant, “is a dense, pyramidal, hardy dark evergreen tree.
+This variety is faster growing than other species of arborvitae.
+The foliage can be sheared and kept at a desired height and width, which as a result, makes them great for any size of privacy screening you desire.
+The Green Giant Arborvitae grows best when planted in full sun.
 In the Mid-Atlantic region, the average growth rate is ~2 feet a year, therefore reaching a height of over 35 ft, perfect for screening tall buildings.

-Their dense root structure enables them to withstand intense wind storms.
-When planted in full sun, every 5′ apart, a dense privacy screen can be achieved within three to four years.
-In the late fall, Green Giants will take on a bronze color for winter.
+Their dense, deep root structure enables them to withstand intense wind storms and icy conditions.
+Optimally, when planted in full sun, every 5′ apart, a dense privacy screen can be achieved within three to four years.
+During late fall, Green Giants will take on a bronze color for winter.
 Additionally, the Green Giant Arborvitae is deer resistant and seldom bothered by insects.
 Perfect for windbreaks and reducing noise, as well as privacy.

-*Plus delivery fee and taxes
+*Plus local delivery fee and taxes – We DO NOT Ship

-Tree price + Labor
+Tree Price + Labor

 Initially developed in Denmark in the 1930s, Green giant arborvitae is a hybrid cultivar of T. plicata and T. standishii (a cross between the western red cedar and Japanese arborvitae).
 Later, the D.T.
-Poulsen, Kvistgaard, Denmark, and planted at the U.S. in 1967 by shipping a specimen of the Thuja (standishii x plicata) to the U.S. National Arboretum.
-Upon observation, this plant exhibited exceptional landscape quality and propagations were distributed.
-During the distribution process, the name and identity of this clone became confused with that of another arborvitae from the same source, T. occidentalis ‘Giganteoides’.
-Thus, the identity of the exceptional clone as the T. (standishii x plicata) hybrid was resolved by Susan Martin, USNA, Kim Trip, New York Botanic Garden, and Robert Marquard, Holden Arboretum, through extensive records search, nursery inspections, and isozyme analysis.
-The name Thuja ‘Green Giant’ to officially identify and market this clone.
+Poulsen Nursery introduced it to the U.S. in 1967 by shipping a specimen of the Thuja (standishii x plicata) to the U.S. National Arboretum.
+Upon observation, this plant exhibited exceptional landscape quality, and propagations were distributed nationally.
+Unfortunately, during distribution, the name and ID of this clone became confused with that of another arborvitae from the same source, T. occidentalis “Giganteoides’.
+As a result, the ID of this clone as the Thuja (standishii x plicata) hybrid was resolved by Susan Martin, USNA, Kim Trip, New York Botanic Garden, and Robert Marquard, Holden Arboretum, via records research, nursery inspections, and isozyme analysis.
+To clarify, they selected the name Thuja ‘Green Giant’ to officially identify and market this clone.